 The Mackinac Center’s notable successes during John’s tenure included the nation’s most comprehensive public-sector pension reforms, a landmark deregulatory transportation service provider law that allowed ridesharing services to spread statewide, protection of educational choice in Detroit against politicized local government control and elimination of bonding requirements for victims of civil asset forfeiture.

-As a public policy advocate, John has been quoted or had his commentaries published in Forbes, the Des Moines Register, Detroit Free Press, The Detroit News, Crain’s Detroit Business, Michigan Chronicle, Oakland Press, Detroit Metro Times, NextCity, Daily Signal, Grand Rapids Press, Flint Journal, WJR-AM, WWJ-TV, and more.
+As a public policy advocate, John has been quoted or had his commentaries published in Forbes, the Des Moines Register, Detroit Free Press, The Detroit News, Indianapolis Star, Crain’s Detroit Business, Michigan Chronicle, Oakland Press, Detroit Metro Times, NextCity, Daily Signal, Grand Rapids Press, Flint Journal, WJR-AM, WWJ-TV, and more.

 He joined the Mackinac Center in 2016 after a 20-year private sector career developing and executing strategic communications campaigns for public, private, governmental and nonprofit organizations of all sizes.
 His clients ranged from some of the world’s largest corporations to small nonprofits and entrepreneurial startups; from beloved consumer-facing brands to national industry trade associations.
 (Notable examples include Microsoft, General Motors, the American Iron & Steel Institute, the American Red Cross, Carhartt and eBay.)